 Duarte graduated with First Class Honours in physics from Macquarie University (Sydney, Australia) where he was also awarded a Ph.D. in physics for his research on optically-pumped molecular lasers.
 His career history includes appointments with Macquarie University, The University of New South Wales, The University of Alabama, State University of New York, the former Photographic Research Laboratories, the former Imaging Research Laboratories (Eastman Kodak Company), the US Army Missile Command, and the US Army Space and Missile Defense Command (as a research analyst).
 He has also held honorary appointments at Macquarie University, The University of New Mexico, and has served on the editorial boards of Applied Optics, Optics & Photonics News, and Optics Letters.
 In 2006 he founded Interferometric Optics in Western New York, where he directs its R&D efforts.
 He is also Adjunct Professor at the University of New Mexico.

 Currently, his research focuses on very large N-slit interferometers, narrow-linewidth tunable laser oscillators, multiple-prism dispersion theory, and the application of Dirac's notation to classical optics.
 His latest book is entitled Quantum Optics for Engineers and he is working on a second edition of Tunable Laser Optics .

-Dr. Duarte is solo author of nearly 60% of his works and most of his papers published in the 1979-1987 period continue to be independently cited in 2012-2014.
+Duarte is solo author of nearly 60% of his works and most of his papers published in the 1979-1987 period continue to be independently cited in 2012-2014.
 His contributions are cited in some one hundred and fifty scholarly books, including several classics, and his books are held in some 2500 libraries worldwide.
-Dr. Duarte is a Fellow of the Australian Institute of Physics, and a Fellow of the Optical Society of America, and received the Engineering Excellence Award from the Optical Society of America.
+Dr. Duarte is a Fellow of the Australian Institute of Physics, a Fellow of the Optical Society of America, and received the Engineering Excellence Award from the Optical Society of America.